Recycling rules: No bags, please

-NORTH PORT — The city is busy circulating reminders about what is — and what’s not — allowed in your recycling containers.
+WEST VILLAGES — The city of North Port is busy circulating reminders about what is — and what’s not — allowed in your recycling containers.

 One thing people seem to do over and over again is put their recycling into plastic bags before putting into the plastic cans.